 There are keyboard shortcuts which make it easy to cycle through the layers in the order that they appear in the layers list.
 This is the primary method of switching layers in presentations because it keeps the diagram clean so the audience can simply focus on the content and not the user interface.
 To activate the next layer in the list, use

 ⌘-<right-arrow>.
 To active the previous layer in the list, use

-You can rename layers to keep them organized during editing:
+You can rename and drag layers to keep them organized during editing:

 Text callouts are bubbles with text like you have seen in comic books.
 They can contain any text, point to any number of items, and be scaled to any size.

 Increase the length of each line in the callout by dragging the right edge of the box.
 You can make the whole callout bigger or smaller by dragging the lower-right or top-left corner of the callout.
 Move it slowly so as not to over-scale it.